moj-analytical-services/splink/docs/topic_guides/evaluation/clusters/graph_metrics.md

 Bridges can be signalers of false positives in linked data, especially when joining two highly connected clusters.
 Examining bridges can shed light on potential errors in the linking process leading to false positive links.

-To see how to compute these metrics in Splink, see the next chapter, [How to...]()
+A guide on [how to compute these graph metrics with Splink]() is given in the next chapter.